Terms & Conditions

 The Client agrees to provide any needed information and content required by the Developer in good time to enable the Developer to complete a design or website work as part of an agreed project.

-Please note: the Client has the sole responsibility for adding site content.
-JSWeb does not add content to a website (web pages, products etc.).
+Please note: the Client has the sole responsibility for creating site content.
+JSWeb does not add content to a website (web pages, products etc.) without specific agreement.
 JSWeb provides the working website with a Content Management System (CMS) which is designed for the Client to make full use of and to add material themselves.
-Should an agreement be made between JSWeb and the Client for the inclusion of content then the following rules apply;
+Should an agreement be made between JSWeb and the Client for the inclusion of content then the following rules apply:

 1. All content must be provided in a timely fashion.
 If the content is not given quickly enough then JSWeb will complete the website and the CMS with basic templates requiring the Client to add the content themselves.
 The project will then be treated as completed and all project fees will be owed.

 2. Once content has been added by JSWeb then no further alterations will be made by JSWeb.
 All additional changes will be chargeable.

 3. JSWeb is not responsible for proofreading the content or checking for incorrect information.
 This is the sole responsibility of the Client.

 4. Content CANNOT be taken from other websites, except where the Client is legally allowed to do so.
 JSWeb will not check if content provided is taken from other sources.

 Any work is subject to a minimum charge of £55

 Copyright of the completed web designs, images, pages, code and source files created by the Developer for the project shall be with the Client upon final payment only by prior written agreement.
 Without an agreement, ownership of designs and all code is with the Developer.